ParaMongo/howtojailbreak/Apple TV/Apple TV 3/Latest_#Etason.md

 Now that you are into your ATV, there is one final command you must type to make sure that the Jailbreak is Untethered.
 You can do this by typing:
 `dpkg -i /private/var/root/untether.deb`

+## Step 9

+From there you can install Cydia by going to the Trailers App, (which will now be the NitoTV App) and going over to the subsequent Apps header and installing Cydia.

 ##### That's it, your Jailbroken!
 ***Special Thanks to @JTV#5846 on Discord for helping organize these tutorials!***